 On a cold night, you sport a thick fur coat for its warmth.
 Its appearance may be a secondary consideration.

 So what’s the core feature of your mobile app?
 I suspect its streaming audio from your server and playing it back to your listeners.

 So first, you need a quality and reliable stream.
 Ever listened to a radio stream laden with static, long pauses, and at such a low quality that you didn’t know what song was playing?

-We have, and that's why we build a solid Content Delivery Network with servers in multiple locations around the world.
+We have, and that's why we built a solid Content Delivery Network with servers in multiple locations around the world.
 Regardless if the listener is in Asia, Europe or the Americas, your stream will be clear and crisp.